ped02/MLDA_ROS_Task/README.md

       - [Graph For Map Painter](#graph-for-map-painter)

 ## Introduction
 This is an attempt to implement the Rapidly-exploring Random Tree (RRT) algorithm developed by Lavalle et al, a versitile path planning algorithm applicable to high dimensional space.
 The implementation also includes the RRT* which is another flavor of the RRT.
 This is a ROS2 implementation, developed and tested on Ubuntu 20.04 running ROS 2 Foxy.
-The attempt at the task contains
 <br/>

 ### RRT